-Organic Chemistry II half unit Prerequisite: CHEM 2401
+Organic Chemistry II

 A continuation of the study of the structures and reactions of carbon compounds.
 Topics will include spectroscopic techniques (infrared and nuclear magnetic resonance) as tools for structure determination.
 Increased emphasis will be placed on the mechanistic aspects of organic reactions, especially substitutions and elimination reactions of alkyl halides and alcohols, synthesis and reactions of unsaturated hydrocarbons, carbonyl compounds, and carboxylic acids and their derivatives.